 Description This head possibly belonged to a grave monument.
 Circular holes in the head are probably for the insertion of horns, which along with the wreath identify the boy as a satyr, one of the followers of the Roman wine-god Bacchus.
 The upward gaze with spherical cavities indicating pupils date this piece to the Antonine period.

-Provenance Joseph Brummer, New York; Henry Walters, Baltimore, 1924, by purchase; Walters Art Museum, 1931, by bequest.
+Provenance Joseph Brummer, Paris and New York, [date and mode of acquisition unknown]; Henry Walters, Baltimore, 1924, by purchase; Walters Art Museum, 1931, by bequest.

 Credit Acquired by Henry Walters, 1924

 Download Image Add to Collection Share on Twitter Share on Facebook Creative Commons License